-The Department of Computer Science at Iowa State University (ISU) is looking for several outstanding Ph.D. students starting Fall 2019 as part of a new strategic initiative.
+The Department of Computer Science at Iowa State University (ISU) is looking for several outstanding Ph.D. and Master's students starting Fall 2020 as part of a new strategic initiative.
 The department is hosting an open house on November 16, 2018 for prospective students.

 The Graduate Open house will take place on November 16, 2018.
 Our goal is to provide prospective graduate students with the opportunity to visit our department and get to know the outstanding research activities by the faculty and current graduate students.
 They will also have the opportunity to interact closely with the faculty and graduate students.
 The preliminary schedule for this open house is as follows:

 - Welcome and breakfast with the Department chair

 - Overview of the university, the department, our graduate program, and notable alumni

 - Lunch and campus tour